fjvallarino/monomer/tasks.md

     - Composite example
       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
-  - Move SizeReq to Core
-    - Add concept of active layout direction (needed to have a single spacer/filler)
   - Make button use label + box (way too much duplicated code)
+    - Add option to not use theme on label
+    - Follow the same ideas as on Dropdown
-    - Review dialogs after change is in place (currently button uses expandSize)
+    - Review dialogs after change is in place (button currently uses expandSize)
       - Remove clearExtra from dialog buttons
+  - Make label default to clip text (currently ellipsis).
+Same for trim
+  - Think about text related combinators
+    - Is the Text/text prefix needed?
+    - TextTrim could be trimSpaces?
+  - ListView's SendMessage will fail if location changes.
+Add SendMessageWid?
   - Auto scroll affects dropdown when listView is displayed

 Future